Limine-Bootloader/limine-protocol/PROTOCOL.md

 > This behaviour is deprecated and removed as of [base revision 1](#base-revision-1)

-For executables requesting deprecated [base revision 0](#base-revision-0), if the executable file contains a `.limine_reqs` section, the bootloader will, instead of scanning the executable for requests, fetch the requests from a NULL-terminated array of pointers to the provided requests, contained inside said section.
+For executables requesting deprecated [base revision 0](#base-revision-0), if the executable file contains a `.limine_reqs` executable section, the bootloader will, instead of scanning the whole executable's loaded image for [requests](#request), fetch the requests from a NULL-terminated array of pointers to the provided requests, contained inside said section.

 ## Base Revisions

-The Limine boot protocol comes in several base revisions; so far, 5 base revisions are specified: 0 through 4.
+The Limine boot protocol comes in several base revisions; so far, 5 base revisions are specified: [0 through 4](#base-revision-changes-summary).

 Base revisions change certain behaviours of the Limine boot protocol outside any specific feature.
-The specifics are going to be described as needed throughout this specification, and are also mentioned in the [Base Revision Changes Summary](#base-revision-changes-summary) section.
+The specifics are going to be described as needed throughout this specification, but are also coalesced in the [Base Revision Changes Summary](#base-revision-changes-summary) section.

 Base revision 0 through 3 are considered deprecated.
 [Base revision 0](#base-revision-0) is the default base revision an executable is assumed to be requesting and complying to if no base revision tag is provided by the executable, for backwards compatibility.

 A base revision tag is a set of 3 64-bit values placed somewhere in the loaded executable image on an 8-byte aligned boundary; the first 2 values are a magic number for the bootloader to be able to identify the tag, and the last value is the requested base revision number.
-Lack of base revision tag implies revision 0.

 ```c
 #define LIMINE_BASE_REVISION(N) { 0xf9562b2d5c95a6c8, 0x6a7b384944536bdc, (N) }